-In 2020, ING sustained the ING Equal Future Fund scholarship fund that it set up in 2019 in cooperation with the Turkish Education Foundation (in Turkish: TEV) in line with its support to strengthening gender equality and women's equal economic participation.
-Through this fund, support is being extended to 10 female engineering students.
-Additionally, ING provides financial and mentorship support for 2 university students in need under the Koc University Anatolian Scholarship Program.
-Furthermore, ING also provides full scholarship of one student for 5 years within the scope of Ozyegin University Equal Opportunity for Education Scholarship Program.
-Under the cooperation with İhsan Doğramacı Bilkent University, ING provides scholarship to 2 students for 5 years within the scope of Scholarship for Girls Program.
-ING covered the school expenses for the 2019-2020 academic year in order to allow one graduate from Darüşşafaka Educational Institutions to study abroad.
+In 2021, ING sustained the ING Equal Future Fund scholarship fund that it set up in 2019 in cooperation with the Turkish Education Foundation (in Turkish: TEV) in line with its support to strengthening gender equality and women's equal economic participation.
+Through this fund, support is being extended to 10 female engineering students each year.
+ING also supports Koç University's Anatolian Scholars Program, Özyeğin University's Equal Opportunity Program and Bilkent University's Scholarship Program for Girls.